rudranshmishra19/TCR_Final_project/README.md

 ## TCR_Final_project
-This project uses several libraries which is used in python .
+This project illustrate several inbuilt and exported libraries in python.